sweetyknowles/ruby-basics-exercises/data-types.md

 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz, 16, 17, Fizz, 19, Buzz, Fizz, 22, 23, Fizz, Buzz, 26, Fizz, 28, 29, Fizz Buzz, 31, 32, Fizz, 34, Buzz, Fizz, ...
 ```

-You technically haven't learned Ruby loops yet, so we got you started with one below (although you should be able to make sense of it).
+You technically haven't learned Ruby loops yet, so we started you off with one below.
+You should be able to make sense of it based on your experiences with Javascript.
 All you have to do is change the content of the loop.

 ```rb
 i = 0